Walk on the Beach: Analysis

 The figure behind the daughter, Clotilde Sorolla, also wears a white dress, her hips accented by a white belt.
 Thus both the breasts and the buttocks have clearer contours than the daughter's.
 Clothilde's dress has cropped sleeves, and she carries a jacket, also made of white fabric, on her left forearm in front of her abdomen.
 In her left hand she holds an open white parasol, which is angled to the ground on the left side.
 Under Clotilde's dress are two elegant white women's shoes with small heels.
 On her head Clotilde wears a straw hat, which is also decorated with purple colored flowers.
-In addition, a greenish-transparent veil is draped over the entire hat, and falls forward over her face and is blown backward almost horizontally in the wind.
+A greenish-transparent veil is draped over the entire hat, and falls forward over her face and is blown backward almost horizontally in the wind.
 Clotilde has bent her right arm upward and her hand lies on the veil.
-This creates the impression that she must adjust it due to the wind veil or even hold it in place.
-Of the head of Clotilde little can be seen.
-Large parts of face, depicted in profile, are in shadow and only the chin is in brighter sunlight.
-Also, the wide sweeping hat obscures the hair almost completely.
+This creates the impression that she must hold it in place against the wind.
+Clotilde's face, depicted in profile, is in shadow except for the chin, and her wide, sweeping hat obscures her hair almost completely.
 Just behind a pearl earring is a bit of dark hair.
 While the young face of the daughter Maria is looks directly into the sun, the face of the mother is hidden by the shadow of the hat.
 The clothes and accessories show the two women to be members of the upper class spending their free time in the summer with mild temperatures and light winds.